Menu

 MYTH #3: Storyboards show every shot of every action.

-FACT: It’s easy to get hung up trying to show every emotion that crosses an actors face in your storyboards, but that’s not the primary purpose of storyboards.
-Use your storyboard panels to show shot setups, indicate camera movement and establish sequences to help compile a cohesive storyline.
-If you find yourself looking at your storyboard and saying “but he’s not smiling”, you’re focusing on the wrong element – it’s about the shot setup, i.e. where the actor or actors are standing, how close or far are they from the camera, what’s the location.
+If you find yourself reviewing your storyboard and saying “but he’s not smiling”, you’re focusing on the wrong element – each frame is about the shot setup: where the actor/s stands; how near or far are they from the camera; what’s their location.
 Your actors will have the script before the shoot and that’s when you’ll do some rehearsal/directing (you can even share your boards to help them see what you see before production).
 Then when you’re on the set and the actor is in the shot, that’s the perfect time to direct and pull it all together!

 StoryBoard Quick and StoryBoard Artist storyboard software products will help you achieve your goal.